speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 In the same vein, while latter chapters contain broad strokes for the game's rules, certain deployment or ship features override those rules, creating an exception to how the rest of the game works.
 Remember this: if a specific rule contradicts a general rule, the specific rule wins.

 ### Round Down
-There’s one more general rule you need to know at the outset.
+Thereï¿½s one more general rule you need to know at the outset.
 Whenever you divide a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater, unless otherwise specified.

 ## What It Brings
 The **Starships of the Galaxy** is designed to be an *in addition to* rather than *instead of*.
 The rules here, predominantly, function identically to the ground game, but the features and boons achieved here are designed to be kept separate.
 While features of the ground game, such as your characters' species, classes, backgrounds, and customization options impact your character's prowess in the space game, the space game should not affect your characters in the ground game.